scicloj/metamorph.ml/README.md

 train / predict and evaluate one pipeline.

-`evaluates-pipelines` returns then a sequence  of model evaluations.
+`optimize-hyperparameter` returns then a sequence  of model evaluations.
 It returns #pipeline-fn x  #cross-validation-splits evaluation results.
 This is as well the total number of models trained in total.

 Each evaluation result contains a map with these keys: